praxis-of-nines/khafra-search/README.md

 - You want to monitor sphinx from an Elixir or Phoenix project
 - New to search indexing and want to learn!

-Khafra is a dependency that can be added to any Elixir project and uses Quantum to handle job execution schedules (for non-real time indexing use cases).
+Khafra is a dependency that can be added to any Elixir project or Phoenix Framework and uses Quantum to handle job execution schedules (for non-real time indexing use cases).

 To query your running sphinx environment you can use the [Giza Sphinx Client for Elixir](https://hex.pm/packages/giza_sphinxsearch)